 What to do:

 If you see egg masses, scrape them off, double bag them and throw them away.
 You can also place the eggs into alcohol or hand sanitizer to kill them.
-Please report all destroyed egg masses on our website.

 Currently a quarantine is in place to stop the movement of this pest to new areas and to slow its spread within the quarantine.
 The quarantine affects a variety of plant, wood and stone products.
 Surveys are currently underway to determine the complete spread of this pest in Southeastern Pennsylvania.
 Efforts are also underway to ensure the Spotted Lanternfly is not present in other parts of the commonwealth.